TAkkerboom/DL2_socratic_models_team_2/blogpost.md

 ## Methods and Results
 ### Experiment 1
-To look at the components of the SM individually, we first tested the LM on the groundtruth attributes of the shapes of the RPM; shapes,color, size and angle.
-This experiment is done to assess the capibilities of the Language Model to solve the RPM with perfect information.
-For the Language Model, we choose FlanT5, because it is openaccess, doesn't require an API key and is trained on chain-of-thought.
-This means that it can, according to [[4]](#flant5), reason about mathematical problems.
+To look at the components of the SM individually, we first tested the LM on the ground-truth attributes of RPM puzzles; shapes, colour, size and angle.
+This experiment is done to assess the capabilities of the Language Model to solve the RPM with perfect information.
+For the Language Model, we choose FlanT5, because it is the largest open-source model, does not require an API key, and is trained on chain-of-thought.
+This means that it can, according to [[4]](#flant5), reason about logical problems quite well.
 Several sizes of the FlanT5 model were used.

-As shown in table 2, the number of parameters in the LM matters greatly in its understanding of logical problems, with the XL model having nearly double the accuracy of the L model.
-We would have liked to use the XXL version also, although with its 11B parameters, it did not fit on the LISA cluster.
-Additionally, we did not use smaller FlanT5 models that are available, as the performance drop from XL to L suggests going smaller still would not be fruitful.
+As shown in Table 2, the number of parameters in the LM is highly important in its understanding of logical problems, the XL model having nearly double the accuracy of the L model.
+We would have also liked to use the XXL version, although with its 11B parameters, it did not fit even on the LISA cluster.
+Additionally, we did not use the smaller FlanT5 models that are available, as the performance drop from XL to L suggests that using fewer parameters would not yield a desirable result.

 Table 2.
 Experiment 1